By the end of this section, you will be able to:

 The work of the news media differs from public relations, which is communication carried out to improve the image of companies, organizations, or candidates for office.
 Public relations is not a neutral information form.
 While journalists write stories to inform the public, a public relations spokesperson is paid to help an individual or organization get positive press.
 Public relations materials normally appear as press releases or paid advertisements in newspapers and other media outlets.
 Some less reputable publications, however, publish paid articles under the news banner, blurring the line between journalism and public relations.

 Each form of media has its own complexities and is used by different demographics.
-Millennials (currently aged 21–37) are more likely to get news and information from social media, such as YouTube, Twitter, and Facebook, while Baby Boomers (currently aged 54–72) are most likely to get their news from television, either national broadcasts or local news (Figure 8.2).
+Millennials (those born between 1981 and 1996) and Generation Z (those born between 1997 and 2012) are more likely to get news and information from social media, such as Instagram, TikTok, Twitter, and YouTube, while Baby Boomers (born between 1946 and 1964) are most likely to get their news from television, either national broadcasts or local news (Figure 8.2).

 Television alone offers viewers a variety of formats.
 Programming may be scripted, like dramas or comedies.
 It may be unscripted, like game shows or reality programs, or informative, such as news programming.
 Although most programs are created by a television production company, national networks—like CBS or NBC—purchase the rights to programs they distribute to local stations across the United States.
 Most local stations are affiliated with a national network corporation, and they broadcast national network programming to their local viewers.

 Before the existence of cable and fiber optics, networks needed to own local affiliates to have access to the local station’s transmission towers.
 Towers have a limited radius, so each network needed an affiliate in each major city to reach viewers.
 While cable technology has lessened networks’ dependence on aerial signals, some viewers still use antennas and receivers to view programming broadcast from local towers.